obsidianplayground/obsidian-plugin-near-kit/README.md

 CALL METHOD
 - for function call transactions
 - requires sign in with account id and private key
-- inserts tx results at cursor position
+- inserts tx results at bottom of the file

 ---